 Applicants for the B.S. in Engineering Technology program must have earned an Associate of Science (AS), an Associate of Applied Science (AAS), or an Associate of Arts (AA) degree with an overall grade point average of 2.5.
 Students with a grade point average of between 2.0 and 2.49 may be admitted conditionally.
-AA graduates may be admitted to the program with the approval of the Chair of the BSET program.
 Those with AA degrees who have completed all core general education courses will be required to complete a total of 18 credits in appropriate technical prerequisite courses.
 AS/AAS graduates must complete additional core general education courses.

 - Applicants who have not earned an associate degree may be admitted to the B.S. in Engineering Technology program if they have earned at least 60 BSET transferrable credits with a grade of “C” or better in all core general education courses.
 Applicants in this category must otherwise meet all other requirements for admission which will be granted by approval of the Chair.
 In addition, students must have completed all Developmental coursework prior to being accepted to the BS Engineering Technology program.